hisham-tabaa/LG_SY/README.md

 - Rename `.env.example` to `.env`
 - Update the `EXCEL_URL` in `.env` with your Excel file URL

+5. Make sure the logo is placed in the correct location:
+- Place the logo file at `static/uploads/MES Logo (1).png`

 ## Usage

 1. Start the application: